coefficient-labs-github/colabs-ui-react/src/components/Card/Card.md

 </span>;
 ```

-It can also have different colors
+It can use any of the colors of the colabs-ui palette

 ```jsx
 import Text from '../Text/Text';